The CBA Summer School has been designed to allow participants to acquire a solid background in different aspects:

-The two Modules can be attended in sequence.
-This is the best solution designed for those who want to be acquainted with both a solid background on the general CBA principles and methods and an applied experience on real-life cases.
+- The full course (5 days) is the best solution for those who want to be acquainted with both a solid background on CBA and an applied experience on real-life cases.

 The training approach is interactive and practice-oriented.
-The programme combines face-to-face lessons (lectures and presentations, including presentation of examples and case studies), with hands-on workshops.
-Participants are required to have an active participation to the course, to be able to read a set of recommended reading material before the official start of the school and are recommended to bring their own laptop with Excel installed.
-The School will make available two PC for each group.
+The programme combines face-to-face lessons (lectures and presentations, including presentations of real-life cases), with hands-on workshops.
+Participants are required to participate in the course actively, and before the official start of the school, they are recommended to read a set of materials.

-During hands-on sessions (in the afternoon), participants will be asked to work individually (for Module I) or divided into small groups (5-6 people for Module II) on practicing analytical skills.
-Hands-on sessions will be carried out under the guidance of a tutor.
-Hands-on sessions of Module I will focus on developing a full-fledged financial and economic analysis and calculation of performance indicators starting from basic assumptions and key input data.
-Hands-on sessions of Module II will focus on a critical review of a major project example, including the overall design and rationale of the project, the calculation of economic benefits and performance indicators.
-Public material and/or ad hoc prepared report will be made available to guide the critical analysis of the project.
-For Module II only, the last day each group will present their findings to the experts and the other groups.
-A prize will be awarded to the best presentation at the School.
-Discussions on how to improve the quality of the projects applying for EU funding will follow in a plenary session, together with reflections about how to feed CBA analysis into the decision making process.
+During hands-on sessions (in the afternoon), participants will be divided into small sectoral groups.
+They will practice – under the guidance of a tutor - on CBA application in the assigned sector.
+During days 1-3, hands-on sessions will focus on developing a full-fledged financial and economic analysis and calculation of performance indicators starting from basic assumptions and key input data.
+During days 4 and 5, hands-on sessions will focus on a critical review of a real-life case, including the overall design and rationale of the project, the calculation of economic benefits and performance indicators.
+Public material and ad hoc prepared report will be made available to participants (before the start of the school) to guide the critical analysis of the project.

 - Urban transport